 Which is better, compact or economy car?

 To decide whether a compact or an economy car is a better choice for you, there are a few factors you need to consider.
-The economy car is in most cases cheaper and has better fuel economy, while a compact car is often a little bigger.
+Economy cars are, in most cases, cheaper, and have better fuel economy, while compact cars are often a little bigger.

 Are economy cars good on gas?